pletzer/python-oop-novice/README.md

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

+To build the material, do:
+ * git clone git@github.com:pletzer/python-oop-novice.git
+ * cd python-oop-novice
+ * make serve

+You might need to install ruby and bundler, see [here](https://www.geeksforgeeks.org/how-to-install-ruby-bundler-on-linux/) on how to install these packages on Ubuntu.
+"make serve" will serve the pages at http://127.0.0.1:4000.

 We'd like to ask you to familiarize yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at the [more detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.